Skip to main content

 Share:

-Pamela is Special Counsel in the firm’s Health Law Practice.
-Pamela specializes in leading multifaceted health care transactions, with over 24 years of mergers and acquisition experience, and 12 exclusive to the health care industry.
+Pamela specializes in multifaceted transactions across a variety of industries.
+As transaction counsel and advisor, she provides counseling and advice to clients on all aspects of their transactions, understanding their day-to-day business and guiding them through the deal process.
 Pamela garners broad institutional knowledge of her clients and their goals, which she considers essential to providing the best legal advice and counsel.

-Pamela represents and guides health care providers with developing and engaging in arrangements to support their businesses and achieve their business objectives.
-Through acquisitions, divestitures, joint ventures, strategic roll-ups and other collaborations, Pamela draws upon her expertise in corporate and health care issues to help clients structure and execute a wide variety of transactions.
-Pamela guides health care providers to grow, consolidate, expand and navigate an evolving and changing health care landscape.
-Pamela takes pride in working with clients and counterparties to pursue arrangements that will result in improved care for their patients.
+With over 25 years of private company mergers and acquisition experience, including 13 years representing the health care industry, Pamela has extensive experience guiding health care providers with developing and engaging in arrangements to support their businesses and achieve their business objectives.
+Through buy-side and sell-side acquisitions, joint ventures, strategic affiliations, and other collaborations, Pamela guides health care providers to navigate transactions from the negotiation stage to completion.
+She takes pride in working with clients and counterparties to pursue arrangements that will result in improved care for their patients.

 viewpoints